isaacs/node-glob/README.md

   Glob,
 } = require('glob')

-// or default export is fine too, just returns the glob function
-// with all the aliases attached. import glob from 'glob'
-// or using commonjs
-const glob = require('glob')

 // the main glob() and globSync() resolve/return array of filenames

 // all js files, but don't look in node_modules